 Fundraising is one way we can keep the costs of alpine racing to a reasonable level.
-There are two major fundraisers each year, the annual Ski Swap and the VSC Raffle, and all families are required to participate.
+There are two major fundraisers each year, the annual Ski Swap and the VSC Raffle (note: the raffle has been paused for 2024-25), and all families are required to participate.
 Other fundraisers/social events may be held throughout the year.